Partition of Real Property Act – California – The Ultimate Guide

 What is the Partition of Real Property Act in California?

 The Partition of Real Property Act is a new bill that went into effect on January 1, 2023, which replaces the Uniform Partition of Heirs Property Act.
-The law gives defendants an opportunity to buy the property at an appraised value as supervised by the court.
+The law gives parties to a partition an opportunity to buy the property at an appraised value as supervised by the court.

 The bottom line is that the Partition of Real Property Act allows co-owners of property a much easier way to buy out their co-owners.
 Owners of property that is resided in by their co-owner now have a nicer way to ask that their co-owners to buy them out or move on so that everyone can obtain their equity.
 The Partition of Real Property Act in California accomplishes these goals by forcing a partition by appraisal where it would otherwise not be allowed.